centro/transis/README.md

 ### Model state

-Above we got a glimpse of how Basis tracks the state of a model when its interacting with the mapper - the `Basis.Model#isBusy` prop is set to `true` while a mapper operation is pending and is `false` otherwise.
-In addition to tracking the busy state of a model Basis also tracks the source state.
-The source state is available as the `Basis.Model#sourceState` prop and will always be set to one of the following states:
+Above we got a glimpse of how Transis tracks the state of a model when its interacting with the mapper - the `Transis.Model#isBusy` prop is set to `true` while a mapper operation is pending and is `false` otherwise.
+In addition to tracking the busy state of a model Transis also tracks the source state.
+The source state is available as the `Transis.Model#sourceState` prop and will always be set to one of the following states:

 * `NEW`